BikLab/MARS8180-EnvDataSci/Week2a-R-crash-course.md

 [1] 273.15
 ```

-Now if we wanted to convert Fehrenheit to Kelvin, we can compose multiple functions together
+Now if we wanted to convert Fahrenheit to Kelvin, we can compose multiple functions together

 ```r
 fahrenheit_to_kelvin <- function(temp_F) {